Oskar Levander, VP Innovation, Engineering and Technology

 Derived from vegetable oil which is transesterified with roughly ten per cent methanol and then purified.
 The resulting fuel is very similar in its combustibility to conventional diesel fuel.
 However rising food prices have raised doubts over the viability of production in the long term.
 A breakthrough is expected with the arrival of second generation diesel, when it can be made economical.
 In contrast to today’s biodiesel it uses the entire plant, so that three times the quantity can be produced from the same crop acreage.
 Its storage lifetime and NOx emissions are still too high to comply with forthcoming regulations.

-Is readily available and produced from feedstocks that include natural gas, biogas, coal and biomass.
+Is readily available and produced from feedstocks that include natural gas, biogas,

 The environmental benefit depends greatly on the method of production.
 Transport and distribution is similar to gasoline and ethanol.